Fixed Asset Management and Compliance Training Course

 Introduction to Fixed Asset Management

-- Definition and importance of fixed asset management
+- Definition and significance of fixed asset management.

 Classification and Configuration of Fixed Assets